-A seminar in the types of species, specific behavior patterns, and their function in the living systems of animals.
+Ecological concepts as applied to the terrestrial environment.
 May be repeated with new content to a maximum of four units.

-240. Seminar in Ecology (2)
+241. Seminar in Aquatic Ecology (2)

-Prerequisite: Biology 110 or 112.
+Prerequisite: Biology 110.

+Ecological concepts as applied to the fresh water and marine environments.
 May be repeated with new content to a maximum of four units.

-250. Biogeography (3)
+242. Population and Community Ecology (3)

+Two lectures and three hours of laboratory.

-Prerequisite: Biology 110 or 160.
+Prerequisite: Biology 110.